abetwothree / laravel-ts-publish

 php artisan ts:publish --only-enums php artisan ts:publish --only-models php artisan ts:publish --only-resources

-These flags cannot be combined — passing any two together will return an error.
+The flags cannot be combined.
+Passing two returns an error.

-There's also --only-functional, which publishes only type-erasure-safe output (enums, routes, form requests, broadcast channels/events) while skipping models and resources — this is what the Vite plugin appends on vite build, since interfaces are erased at compile time anyway.
-It overrides the other --only-* flags if combined with them.
+There's also --only-functional, which publishes only type-erasure-safe output (enums, routes, form requests, broadcast channels/events) while skipping models and resources.
+The Vite plugin appends it on vite build, since interfaces are erased at compile time anyway.
+Combined with another --only-* flag, it wins.

 When a command flag requests a type that is disabled in config (e.g. --only-enums while enums.enabled is false), the command will prompt you to confirm whether to override the config setting.
 In non-interactive environments (CI, queued jobs, post-migration hooks), the config value is respected and the command exits gracefully.